 Is success in life really measured by my performance and how perfect I look from the outside?

 There will be times my achievements fail.
 Times I don’t always get it right.
 There will always be another room to clean in my house.
 There will always be a child’s behavior to correct.
 There may be times my husband and I don’t get along.
 There will always be that certain something that doesn’t go as planned.
-Does that mean I receive a reward only if my circumstances are going well in my life?
+Does that mean I only receive hope if my circumstances are going well in my life?

 Perfectionism and keeping a bunch of rules will never make me righteous or bring me peace or freedomClick To Tweet